-High-level government talks, the consensus from the majority and various deliberations are needed, besides the heavy cost involved.
-Not only these, but there are also other complications as well like changing licence plates, alteration of government letterheads and official signages, change in military and sports uniforms and notably change in local currencies, too.
+High-level government talks, consensus from the majority and various deliberations are needed, besides the heavy cost involved.
+Not only these, there are other complications as well like changing licence plates, alteration of government letterheads and official signages, change in military and sports uniforms and notably change in local currencies, too.

 Despite these, there are instances when countries changed names owing to absolute necessities.